mrblacho/Python_excersises/README.md

-# Python_excersises
+# Python_exercises
-Solutions to some of the python excursuses
+Solutions to some of the python exercises